2025-26 Youth Travel Registration Now Open!

 What does AHA Offer for Goalies?

 In recognition of the extra expenses incurred by our goalie families, AHA has a significantly reduced tuition for goalies.
 We also have an arrangement for special discounts, preferred scheduling, and off season training from our goalie skills provider, GDS.
-Full time goalies are charged a flat tuition of $500.
-Any goalie wishing to participate in AHA’s goalie training program through GDS would then pay an additional fee depending on the number of sessions in which he or she participates.
+AHA’s full time youth travel goalies are charged a flat tuition fee of $500.
+Any full time goalie wishing to participate in AHA’s goalie training program through GDS would then pay an additional fee depending on the number of sessions in which he or she participates at the AHA discounted rate.
 For more information about the AHA goalie program, please contact operations@andoverhockey.org.

 What Will AHA’s Youth Girls Program Look Like Next Season?